Bettiah Christians: Ecclesiastical life

 The first Roman Catholic priest from the Bettiah Christian community was ordained in 1861.
 As of 1995, two bishops of the Catholic Church from the Bettiah Christian community have been ordained.

 The Sisters of the Sacred Heart was founded in Bettiah in 1926, with the religious order focusing on service in villages; it has established several schools.

 Interfaith relations

-The tradition of communal harmony between the Bettiah Christians and other religious communities has been maintained since the dedication of the first Catholic Christian church in Bettiah:
+The tradition of communal harmony between the Bettiah Christians and other religious communities has been maintained since the dedication of the first Catholic church in Bettiah:

 Since their inception, the Bettiah Christians have maintained a spirit of communal harmony with Hindus and Muslims.
 Adherents of other faiths often visit the churches of the Bettiah Christians and pray there, especially at the grotto containing a statue of Mother Mary.

 Bettiah Christian diaspora

 Educational opportunities fueled the migration of some Bettiah Christians to other urban centres of northern colonial India.
 The Cornelius family was among the first Bettiah Christian migrants to the city of Kanpur.
 Some Bettiah Christians are now settled abroad in the United Kingdom, United States, Australia and Canada.